ArchiveBox/ArchiveBox/README.md

 format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.

 **Estimated Runtime:** I've found it takes about an hour to download 1000 articles, and they'll take up roughly 1GB.
 Those numbers are from running it single-threaded on my i5 machine with 50mbps down.
 YMMV.
+Users have also reported running it with 50k+ bookmarks with success (though it will take more RAM while running).

 **Troubleshooting:**